 Create Investment Models:

-There is always a limit to discretionary funding and most organizations identify more work than they can afford to fund.
+There is always a limit to discretionary funding, and most organizations identify more work than they can afford to fund.
 Business architects create investment models that articulate which investments best support the organization’s strategic objectives.
-They help business leaders understand the tradeoffs among proposed projects which enables faster and more productive decision-making.
+They help business leaders understand proposed project tradeoffs, enabling faster and more productive decision-making.

 Structure the Approach to Complex Problems: